Miserlou/easy-expressions/README.md

 ## About

-_easy-expressions_ is a python regular expressions library with a _(Python for Humans)[https://speakerdeck.com/kennethreitz/python-for-humans]_ philsophy.
+_easy-expressions_ is a python regular expressions library with a (Python for Humans)[https://speakerdeck.com/kennethreitz/python-for-humans] philsophy.

-Currently in early alpha.
+Currently in alpha.
 More info soon.

 ## Installation